Mick Dalla-Vee: Producing

-Aside from producing himself in an array of projects such as 1994's A Whistler Christmas album, he runs his own studio 'Millennia Sound Design', producing and engineering for artists like: Randy Bachman, Emily Jordan, jcneill, Lori Paul, Hello Beautiful amongst others.
+Aside from producing himself in an array of projects such as 1994's A Whistler Christmas album, he runs his own studio 'Millennia Sound Design', producing and engineering for artists like: Randy Bachman, Emily Jordan, j.c. neill, Lori Paul, Hello Beautiful amongst others.
 He has ongoing contracts with The National Braille Factory, and has provided theme music and soundscapes for two network television series and Simon Fraser University.
 Randy Bachman's new CD "Jazzthing" had some work done on it at "Millennia Sound Design".

 Vocals

-Dalla-Vee has contributed to projects as diverse as, the multi platinum heavy rock of the "Mötley Crüe" album "A Decade of Decadence" to the country/rockabilly sounds of Brent Howard and Southern Cherry to Colin Arthur Wiebe.
+Dalla-Vee has contributed to projects as diverse as, the multi platinum heavy rock of the Mötley Crüe album A Decade of Decadence to the country/rockabilly sounds of Brent Howard and Southern Cherry to Colin Arthur Wiebe.
 Canadian legends, Trooper and The Powder Blues Band have also used Mick's voice for recordings.
 He has worked extensively as a studio session singer/musician, with his talent of many voices being used on a worldwide 'Karaoke' album package marketed over the dreaded U.S. infomercial.
 He has sung a number of commercial jingles for radio and television.

 Awards

 Having recorded with a host of other Canadian and international recording acts such as Randy Bachman (of the band The Guess Who and Bachman Turner Overdrive), Mick was awarded a 'Gold Record' for his work on the 'Trooper' album 'Last of the Gypsies' in 1991.
 In 2011-2012 Mick received first a Gold Status award then a Platinum status award for The Live DVD: Bachman & Turner Live at The Roseland Ballroom in New York City.
 The guest performer with the band for that show and DVD was Paul Shaffer of The Late Show with David Letterman.

-Mick also earned a Platinum status for the DVD ‘Randy Bachman’s Vinyl Tap’ which was filmed during the cross Canada tour of the show by the same name.
+Mick also earned a Platinum status for the DVD 'Randy Bachman's Vinyl Tap' which was filmed during the cross Canada tour of the show by the same name.
 Mick is the featured vocalist as well as bass player in Randy's live band.

 In 1997, he received the Saskatchewan Album of the Year Award for his song writing/musician contributions to an album with proceeds going to people affected with multiple sclerosis.

 Live

 He keeps an extremely steady schedule playing guitar, bass and keyboards with his main band, Cease and Desist, and its new show "Atlantic Crossing".
 He is the bass player/vocalist with Canadian Rock Legend, Randy Bachman's band.

-Bachman’s 2003 - 2007 foray in the jazz world with his CD's, ‘Jazz Thing (1 & 2)’ features Dalla-Vee on the ‘upright bass’ and vocals.
+Bachman's 2003 - 2007 foray in the jazz world with his CD's, 'Jazz Thing (1 & 2)' features Dalla-Vee on the 'upright bass' and vocals.

 He plays mandolin, banjo, acoustic guitars and harmonica in the Brent Howard and Southern Cherry band, and has toured as John Lennon in 'Revolver - The Worlds Best Beatles Show'.
 Mick also appears as 'Elton John' in the hit show, Elton and Billy: Live.

 Dalla-Vee played keyboards with the R&B Grammy Award winning sensation, Melanie Fiona.